Black was not for little girls

 What is your favorite color?
 Has it changed since your childhood?
 If so, why did it change?
 What is your greatest challenge wearing black?
 Let me know how I can help you.
 Just drop me an email.

-When you are new here and like what you see on this blog, get a subscription to High Latitude Style to never miss a post.
+When you are new here and like what you see on this blog, get a subscription to High Latitude Style to get fashion and style tips by email.
 I hope you will visit again soon.